Qasimshaheen/SDMS/README.md

-# SDMS
+# Sales And Distribution Management
-Sales distribution Management system,
+A Sales distribution Management system built by Qasim Shaheen.